OCA/pos/pos_auto_invoice/readme/DESCRIPTION.rst

-In the POS, set orders as to-invoice by default.
+Allow to set point-of-sale orders as to-invoice by default.